laacz/aoc-2022/readme.md

 Part 1 was very sweet and I enjoyed that a lot.
 Part 2, however, was not fun at all.
 Although it was fairly obvious that what we're looking for is a cycle, actual approach and with that its solution took me several attempts.

+## Day 18

+After previous few days this was pure joy.
+For the first part I created map of all cubes, and then counted sides, subtracting adjoining ones.
+For the second part implemented simple stack-based flood-fill.